Pre-training Multi-task Contrastive Learning Models for Scientific Literature Understanding: Dataset Details

-\textbf{SciDocs (Co-view, Co-read, Cite, and Co-cite).} Under the \textit{reranking} setting, we directly use the original data from \citet{cohan2020specter}.
+\textbf{SciDocs (Co-view, Co-read, Cite, and Co-cite).} Under the \textit{reranking} setting, we directly use the original data.
 Under the \textit{retrieval} setting, for ``Cite'' links, a query-candidate paper pair $(p_Q, p_C)$ is viewed as positive if $p_Q$ cites $p_C$ according to the dataset; for ``Co-cite'' links, a query-candidate pair $(p_Q, p_C)$ is viewed as positive if $p_Q$ and $p_C$ are co-cited by at least 10 papers in the dataset; for ``Co-view'' and ``Co-read'' links, we cannot derive a version for retrieval because we do not know whether $(p_Q, p_C)$ is positive when $p_C$ is not in the reranking candidate pool of $p_Q$ in the original data.

+\textbf{PMC-Patients.} In \autoref{tab:link_retrieval}, because no training and validation samples are needed, we merge the training, validation, and testing sets of the Patient-to-Patient Retrieval task for evaluation.
+In \autoref{tab:pmcpatients}, to compare \Ours with other models on the PMC-Patients leaderboard, we adopt the original train-val-test split.

-\textbf{Recommendation.} In the original data from \citet{kanakia2019scalable}, each paper only has its MAG ID \cite{sinha2015overview}, while its title and abstract are not included.
+\textbf{Recommendation.} In the original dataset, each paper only has its MAG ID \cite{sinha2015overview}, while its title and abstract are not included.
 We find the title and abstract of most papers in a version of the Microsoft Academic Graph downloaded in 2021.
-Those papers whose title and abstract are not found are removed from evaluation.
+Those papers whose titles and abstracts are not found are removed from evaluation.